 Meals: Delicious Breakfast in Beautiful Thai Garden

 Breakfast was included in the room.
 When we woke up, we went downstairs to the office to select an option from a daily menu.
 It was not fancy but delicious.
-For the five days, the main dish changed every day.
+For five days, the main dish changed every day.
 The portion was already generous, but the host always asked if we would need more.
 Fresh juice, water, regular coffee and fresh fruits were offered in a buffet style.
-I ordered a cup of cappuccino at extra 50 BHT.
+I ordered a cup of cappuccino at an extra 50 BHT.

 My favorite part of the meal was that we got to eat in their garden.
 Before going out to Songkran water fight, we had such a peaceful, calm morning in their beautiful Thai garden.
 I loved their wooden furniture and swing, decorated with Thai-patterned fabrics and umbrella.
 This small garden was so serene and peaceful that I seriously wanted to recreate the space in my backyard.